pramsey/crunchyblog/spatial-join/index.md

-# Performance and Spatial Joins
+# PostGIS vs GPU: Performance and Spatial Joins

 Every once and a while, a post shows up online about someone using GPUs for common spatial analysis tasks, and I get a burst of techno-enthusiasm.
 Maybe this is truly the new way!